 Yes, we sure have a lot of weeds here in Florida!
-The Florida Betony (Stachys floridana) is recognized by its opposing, toothed leaves and square stem—it's in the Mint family.
+The Florida Betony (Stachys floridana) is recognized by its opposing, toothed leaves and square stem, because it's in the Mint family.
 (See below for more on this plant.)
 The Chinese Tallow Tree (Sapium sebiferum), a noxious weed tree, sprouts its cute little seedlings with its heart-shaped leaves.
-Pull them out—all of them, for the sake of our native plants.
+Pull them out: all of them, for the sake of our native plants.
 Smooth Ragweed (Ambrosia artemisiifolia) has deeply divided leaves.
 They look pretty, but ragweed is said to cause 90% of the pollen-based allergies from late summer through fall.
 This plant was named by Linnaeus, the great plant classifier, but he must have been joking.
 Ambrosia means food for the gods, but this Ambrosia is not edible, nor does it provide nectar for insects.
-The Yellow Wood-Sorrel (Oxalis corniculata) is also called sour grass, because its Oxalic acid makes it sour.
-Its leaves look like Shamrocks and a bit like the three-leaf clover.
+The Yellow Wood-Sorrel (Oxalis corniculata) is also called sour grass, because its oxalic acid makes it sour.
+Its leaves look like sorta like shamrocks and a bit like the three-leaf clover.
 It loves to take over any open soil.

 Here are some rules-of-(green) thumb:

-rows or areas so you know what to look for.
-I never trust my memory
+or areas so you know what to look for.
+I never trust my memory on this.

 Weed: A definition

 A weed is any plant that grows where it's not wanted.
-Here's an example from my friend Helen Marshall: A rose in a wheat field—great plant, great flowers, not a great location.
+Here's an example from my friend Helen Marshall: A rose in a wheat field is great plant, great flowers, not a great location.
 The wheat farmer, who doesn't have time for niceties, digs it up and tosses it out.
 A gardener would gently remove it to a more preferred location.

 This spring I finally figured out that the rest of the plant is Florida Betony or Rattlesnake Weed.
 Like all members of the Mint family (Lamiaceae), it has square stems and opposite leaves.
 The pinkish tubular flowers are born in whorls of six.
 This Florida native is so aggressive that it's treated as a noxious weed in many states.

-I read that some people eat the tubers—they said that the crispness of the tubers is similar to radishes.
-Hmm...
-Feeling brave and knowing that most anything in this family is edible, I dug one up and "they" were right.
+I read that some people eat the tubers.
+They said that the crispness of the tubers is similar to radishes.
+Hmm.
+Feeling brave and knowing that most anything in this family is edible, I dug one up and washed it off.
+"They" were right.
 It is crisp like a radish, but sweeter and not as hot.
 My husband tasted it, too.
 Hey, we could develop this as a new crop.
 Maybe we could find that there are special "performance" enhancing qualities and make millions of dollars marketing an aggressive weed.
 Nah.
 I'd rather be in my garden.